 Feeling dissociated from reality during times of stress

 These symptoms may manifest themselves in various ways.
-For some people 'frantic effort to avoid feeling abandoned' means not being able to be alone and becoming clingy, whilst for others it is about chronically isolating themselves altogether to avoid disappointment or hurt.
+For some people ‘frantic effort to avoid feeling abandoned’ means not being able to be alone and becoming clingy, constantly checking on their partners, whilst for others it is about chronically isolating themselves altogether to avoid disappointment or hurt.

 THE ‘BORDERLINE EMPATHY PARADOX’

-In the first study that explicitly investigate this observation, Frank and Hoffman (1986) found that individuals with BPD showed a heightened sensitivity to nonverbal cues when compared with people without BPD.
-This finding has been validated through other follow-up research (Domes, Schulze, and Herpertz, 2009).
-A well-known study, for instance, compared the way people with BPD react to photographs of people’s eyes to those without BPD.
-The researchers found that the BPD group was more able to correctly guess what emotions these eyes expressed, which showed their enhanced sensitivity to the mental states of others (Fertuck et al., 2012).
+In the first study that explicitly investigates this phenomenon, Frank and Hoffman (1986) found that individuals with BPD are more sensitive to nonverbal cues when compared to someone without BPD.
+Another study later compared the way people with BPD react to photographs of people’s eyes to those without BPD.
+It turns out the BPD group was more able to correctly guess what emotions these eyes expressed, which showed their enhanced sensitivity to the mental states of others (Fertuck et al., 2012).